Alcohol and Fluoxetine: Can You Take Them Together?

 What happens when you take alcohol with fluoxetine?

-Fluoxetine, sold as Prozac, is one of the oldest and most prescribed SSRIs.
-It is approved for major depression, OCD, panic disorder, bulimia nervosa, and premenstrual dysphoric disorder.
-Alcohol is a central nervous system depressant that, when combined with fluoxetine, produces additive sedation, dizziness, and impaired psychomotor performance.
-The FDA-approved Prozac label explicitly advises patients to avoid alcohol while on the medication.
+Fluoxetine, sold as Prozac, is one of the oldest and most prescribed SSRIs, approved for major depression, OCD, panic disorder, bulimia nervosa, and premenstrual dysphoric disorder.
+Alcohol is a central nervous system depressant.
+The FDA-approved Prozac label states plainly that alcohol use is not recommended in patients taking fluoxetine.
+Here is what is actually going on when the two are combined:

 Why is this important?